What is Bartonellosis?

 Phase 3: Rifampin (I can not start Rifampin until my adrenals are back online or my numbers are better with current replacement therapy, Rifampin will deplete the adrenals)

-Once I have successfully added in all antibiotics (which can take over a year), if my body is tolerating it well, the hope is to continue this combination of ABX (Bactrim, Clarithromycin and Rifampin) for 6 months.
-Then 6 months after that, we change out my Rifampin for Rifabutin, per Dr. Mozayeni's research.
-Before I can attempt to stop antibiotics, I will need 3 successive negative blood cultures, PCR and ePCR tests through Galaxy Diagnostics, with at least 3 successive negative blood smears performed at Dr. Mozayeni's T-Lab.
+Stages 2-4: Once I have successfully added in the above 3 antibiotics (which can take over a year or two), if my body is tolerating it well, the hope is to continue this combination of ABX (Bactrim, Clarithromycin and Rifampin at full dose) for 30 days (Stage 2).
+Then after that, per Dr. Mozayeni's research, we abruptly change out my Rifampin for Rifabutin (Stage 3), and continue this combination until resolution of symptoms.
+Before I can attempt to stop antibiotics, I will need 3 successive negative blood cultures, PCR and ePCR tests through Galaxy Diagnostics, with at least 3 successive negative blood smears performed at Dr. Mozayeni's T-Lab (Stage 4).
 Another factor will be based on symptomology.
-My doctor also has some alternative antimicrobial therapies we are discussing based of a recent publication discussing Bartonella's lag and stationary phases that we will likely integrate into treatment.
+My doctor has some alternative antimicrobial therapies we are discussing based of a recent publication discussing Bartonella's lag and stationary phases that we will likely integrate into treatment.

-Bloodwork will be checked every 4-8 weeks to monitor bone marrow, organ function, thyroid and certain deficiencies.
-Echocardiogram and Pulmonary Function Tests will be repeated every 6 months to 1 year.
+Bloodwork will be checked every 4-12 weeks to monitor bone marrow, organ function (especially liver function tests, adrenal function and hormones while on rifampin), thyroid levels and certain deficiencies.
+Echocardiogram and Pulmonary Function Tests will be repeated every 6 months to 1 year pending trends.
+Imaging of my spine to monitor spinal degeneration and ultrasound of other organs will be done based on symptom progression.
 My recheck is coming up soon.

 As mentioned above, the antibiotic protocol we are using is based off Dr. Robert Mozayeni’s research.
 He is an expert in the field of bartonella, an Internal Medicine Specialist (in Rheumatology and Small Vessel Inflammatory Disease) and a clinician.
 His combination of antibiotics seem to have the best results for Neurobartonellosis.

-Once all 3 Phases are complete and I am finally on all combination antibiotics, treatment will then continue for 6 months-2 years with alterations accordingly.
-Presumably I should be at a “new normal”.
-Treatment does not stop there, as maintenance therapy and lifestyle changes seem to be required lifelong.
-There is a large population of cases that have required well-beyond 2 years on antibiotics for improvement or failed to improve all together.
+Once on Rifabutin and all other combination antibiotics, treatment will then continue for 6 months-2 years with alterations accordingly.
+Presumably I should be at a “new normal” some time after that.
+Treatment does not stop there, as maintenance therapy and lifestyle changes seem to be required lifelong (Stage 5: Maintenance).
+There is a large population of cases that have required well-beyond 3 years on antibiotics for improvement or failed to improve all together.
 I am not sure what that looks like quite yet.

 Relapse is also quite common.
 Just as hard as Bartonellosis is to diagnosis, it is equally hard to eradicate.
 The goal is remission of clinical symptomology (easing of my symptoms) with improvement in functional capacity (my ability to be independent).
-Once this disease is controlled or able to be kept in check, we can then address which of my joints will need surgery.
-I’ll be on a regimented Physical Rehab Protocol as well, which is very similar to everything we have been doing.
+Once this disease is controlled or able to be kept in check, we can then address which of my joints will need surgery (if any).
+I’ll be on a regimented Physical Rehab Protocol as well, which is very similar to everything we have been doing (Stage 6: Rebuilding).
 I've been blessed to build a great team over the years who are standing by.

 I am not sure if this post does the disease or the last 3 years of my life justice but hopefully it provides a snap shot into the extent of medical adversity faced.
 I am a fraction of the woman I use to be, easily overwhelmed and extremely fatigued.
 It has stripped away my lifestyle, career, hobbies, functional capabilities and compromised my reproductive health.
 While I look normal on the outside, that couldn't be further from the truth.
 My body and life could not feel more foreign to me.

-Veterinary professionals are at a higher risk.
 The research is evolving every year.
 Please consider Bartonella testing if you are suffering from anything similar and have increased animal contact.
 Not trying to ignite panic, just keep the possibility in your mind.
 I have a feeling this form of Bartonella is considered “rare” because it is massively under-diagnosed, not because it isn’t happening.
 Traditional IFA (antibody) methods have a high false negative rate, a negative result does not rule out Bartonella.
 Galaxy Diagnostics is a great resource and specializes in advanced testing for intracellular pathogens.
-Even with their advancements, this disease is a tricky one to find due to its adaptation mechanisms and intra-cellular nature.
+Even with their advancements, this disease is a tricky one to find due to its adaptive mechanisms and intra-cellular nature.
 This lab gives you the best shot and is where I would suggest testing for anyone suspicious of this disease.